eellpp/pubScratchpad/general/btt.md

 Normal bus lanes are denoted by a continous yellow line

 You may overtake on the left only when you want to turn left at a junction.
 You may overtake another vehicle on the left : If the driver in front signals his intention to turn right.
+When should you start to keep left after overtaking ?
+When you can see the overtaken vehicle in your rear view mirror inside the cabin.

 Which traffic light comes after the amber light? red light
 The light turns red as you approach a traffic junction, when stopping you should : brake firmly and depress the clutch pedal as the car comes to a stop.